Russia in the Junior Eurovision Song Contest 2016: The Water of Life Project

 The Water of Life Project is a group created specifically for the 2016 Junior Eurovision Song Contest.
 It consists of 4 girls - Sofia Fisenko, Sasha Abrameytseva and sisters Christina and Madonna Abramova.

 Sofia Fisenko was born on 13 June 2002 in the city of Novomoskovsk, in the Tula region of Russia.
 From her early childhood she practiced choreography although she prefers singing to dancing.
 When Sofia was six, she started studying music and graduated with her first professional diploma in 2016.
 When she was 11 years old, she decided to learn to play the flute, something that she continues today.
 In 2013, she took part in the Russian national selection for the Junior Eurovision Song Contest with the song "Best Friends" where she finish third.

 Since 2015, Sofia has been a student at the Popular Music Academy of Igor Krutoy.
 She participates in all the events and concerts, takes classes from the academy teachers.
 Sofia's dream is to become successful in her future career.
 She wants to become the leader of a large charitable foundation, help children or become a professional journalist.

 Alongside lead vocalist Sofia, Sasha Abrameytseva and sisters Christina and Madonna Abramova also form the Water of Life Project.

 Sasha is 13 years old and has already taken part in many international competitions and her original songs regularly broadcast on Russian television.

 Madonna and Christina are siblings, Madonna is 11 and Christina is 13 years old.
 The girls have been studying music since they were 5.
 Their parents were the first to recognize their vocal talent and they supported and inspired them in their pursuit to study the art of singing.

 Water of Life

 "Water of Life" is a song by Russian group "The Water of Life Project".
-It will represent Russia during the Junior Eurovision Song Contest 2016.
+It represented Russia during the Junior Eurovision Song Contest 2016.
 It is composed and written by Rita Dakota and Sofia herself.